Postmedia-Archive/pantry/README.md

 * maxLife - number of seconds before a resource spoils
 * caseSensitive - URI should be considered case sensitive when inferring cache key
 * verbosity - possible values are 'silly', 'debug, 'verbose', info', 'warn' and 'error'  (default is 'error' for production systems)
-* parser - possible values are 'json' and 'xml'  (default is undefined, in which auto-detection by content-type header is used)
+* parser - possible values are 'json', 'xml', or 'raw'  (default is undefined, in which auto-detection by content-type header is attempted)
-* ignoreCacheControl - do not utilize the cache-control header to override the cache configuration if present (default if false)
+* ignoreCacheControl - do not utilize the cache-control header to override the cache configuration if present (default is false)
 * xmlOptions - options passed into the [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) parser (default is  {explicitRoot: false})

 When you request a resource from the pantry, a couple interesting things happen.
 If the item is available in the pantry, and hasn't 'spoiled', it will be returned immediately via the callback.
 If it has expired (it's beyond its best before date) but hasn't spoiled, it will still be returned and then refreshed in the background.